Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 d.
 This step is important and should be done either way.
 Run `export LANG=[the locale you selected].UTF-8`.<br>
 e.
 Skip this step if you have a us keyboard layout.
 If you have a keyboard other than us run `echo "KEYMAP=[your keyboard layout]" >> /etc/vconsole.conf`.<br>
 f.
 Run `ls /usr/share/zoneinfo` to list the unix timezones.<br>
 g.
-Once found your timesone run `ln -sf /usr/share/zoneinfo/[Your Country Here]/[Your Timesone Here] /etc/localtime` to add a symbolic link for your time.<br>
+Once found your timesone run `ln -sf /usr/share/zoneinfo/[Your Country Here]/[Your Timezone Here] /etc/localtime` to add a symbolic link for your time.<br>
 h.
 Run `hwclock --systohc` to set the hardware clock.